MagnusThome/RejsaCAN-ESP32/README.md

 # Functionality

 The idea was to make an as small as possible CAN + ESP32 board with as many cool and useful "good to have" functions as possible included.
+You know as well as I do that when tinkering around you suddenly get a new idea and need x or y :-D

 ## Auto shutdown